engrkashem/engrkashem/README.md

 ## About Me

-- I am an 𝙀𝙀𝙀 𝙚𝙣𝙜𝙞𝙣𝙚𝙚𝙧 with of hands-on experience in web development and software engineering.
-I spend most of my daily time learning new skills, developing web applications, creating APIs, and designing database management systems.
-It would be an understatement if I tell you I'm passionate about programming.

-- As an **expert in JavaScript, TypeScript, Python, C++, React.js, Node.js, Django, MySQL, PostgreSQL, MongoDB, Mongoose**, and more, I'm well-equipped to take on challenging projects and deliver high-quality solutions.
-My previous work experience in procurement, industrial production, and vendor management adds to my diverse skill set.

-- I'm enthusiastic about contributing to private, national, or multinational organizations as a software engineer or full-stack developer.
-I open to work is a junior positions and am dedicated to long-term growth and success.
-If my goals align with yours, please don't hesitate to reach out and connect.
+- I am an **EEE Engineer** with extensive hands-on experience in **web development and software engineering**, specializing in building scalable, high-performance applications.
+My expertise lies in **backend-focused development**, with strong capabilities in frontend design and integration, ensuring seamless and efficient software solutions.

+- I have a proven track record with technologies such as **JavaScript, TypeScript, Python, C++, React.js, Node.js, Django, GraphQL, MySQL, PostgreSQL, MongoDB, and Mongoose**, complemented by a solid foundation in **Data Structures and Algorithms**.
+My skills enable me to design and implement systems that are not only technically robust but also aligned with business objectives.

+- My background extends beyond development.
+My experience in **procurement, industrial production, and vendor management** equips me with a unique ability to understand operational workflows and deliver solutions that drive business growth.
+As an employee, I aim to be a catalyst for organizational success by aligning technical solutions with business strategies.

+- I am enthusiastic about contributing as a **Software Engineer or Full-Stack Developer** in national, or multinational organizations.
+I am open to mid level roles with a clear focus on **long-term growth, collaboration, and creating value**.
+If you are looking for a professional who combines technical expertise with a business-oriented mindset, let’s connect!

 ### Contact Details: